 Advanced fraud detection

-Automated claims management can learn from previous fraud cases and adapt to recognize new types of fraud, making them more efficient over time.
-This not only saves costs associated with fraudulent claims but also helps maintain the claims process's integrity.
+Automated claims management can learn from past fraud cases and adapt to recognize new types of fraud, becoming more efficient over time.
+This not only saves costs associated with fraudulent claims but also helps maintain the integrity of the claims process.

 Accurate prioritization